ryanklee/think-taink/docs/implementation_plan.md

    g.
 Implement tools for analyzing evolutionary dynamics in multi-agent systems
    h.
 Create advanced visualization tools for complex multi-agent interactions
    i.
 Develop algorithms for analyzing and mitigating biases in datasets and models
+   j.
+Implement techniques for cross-user generalization and few-shot learning in multi-agent systems

 6. Create Detailed Documentation:
    a.
 Develop a comprehensive API documentation structure